mrkelder/phoneProject/README.md

+# ATTENTION

+This project is now closed due to lost database and lack of time.
+But this is not end!
+The same project will be written with using React.js so I'm not gonna give up now.
+You can now find it in my git account

 # Phone Shop Project

 This is an online shop project , that is being written in nodeJS.
 This is an open-source project.